The story behind BabySea

 That's BabySea.

-BabySea is execution infrastructure for generative media.
+BabySea is the execution control plane for generative media.

-Whether the model runs on Alibaba Cloud, Black Forest LabsBlack Forest Labs, BytePlus, Cloudflare, Fal, OpenAIOpenAI, ReplicateReplicate, or RunwayRunway, the application logic stays stable.
-Routing, failover, and delivery are enforced by the execution layer.
+Whether a model runs on Alibaba Cloud, Black Forest Labs, BytePlus, Cloudflare, Fal, OpenAI, Replicate, or Runway, the application logic stays stable.

 // Before - every provider behaves differently